rackerlabs/support-how-to/content/office-365/configure-guest-access-with-teams.md

 6. Modify any other Calling, Meeting, or Message settings for your Guests.

-**Note:** If you are utilizing the default settings in Azure Active Directory, SharePoint Online&reg; and Office 365 Groups, you are done configuring access for external users.
+**Note:** If you are using the default settings in Azure Active Directory, SharePoint Online&reg; and Office 365 Groups, you are done configuring access for external users.
 If you are not certain, check the remaining steps below.

 ### Configure Azure Active Directory for Guest Access